 |Recommended charging solution for multiple sensors Wireless Sensor Charging Station||PS-3599||$99|

 |Required by older computers without bluetooth 4.0 or later USB Bluetooth Adapter||PS-3500||$14|

 Perform the following experiments and more with the Wireless Motion Sensor.

 Visit PASCO's Experiment Library to view more activities.

 Students will use a motion sensor to investigate how position, velocity, and acceleration may all be described and quantified when explaining motion.

 In this activity, students will use motion and force sensors to analyze the relationships between force, mass, and acceleration.

 In this activity, students will use motion sensors to analyze how gravity affects the motion of falling objects varying in size and mass.

-Use a motion sensor to determine the influence of force in the motion of an object, and that an object’s motion is unchanged in the absence of an external force.
+In this lab, students will use motion sensors to determine how force influences the motion of an object.
+Students will observe that an object’s motion is unchanged in the absence of an external force.